Frequently Asked Questions

 No. This is not a camping trip; it is a series of three day hikes.
-You need to find your own lodging, most conveniently in Cannon Beach or Manzanita.
-There are lots of options, from camping at Nehalem Bay State Park to luxurious hotels and vacation rentals.
+You need to find your own lodging, most conveniently in Garibaldi, Rockaway Beach, Manzanita, or another nearby town (see LODGING & DINING).
+There are lots of options, from camping at Barview County Park or Cape Lookout State Park to luxurious inns and vacation rentals.
 We urge you to reserve lodging (especially campsites) as early as possible, as even “off-season” weekends on the Oregon Coast can be busy.

 Mostly not.
 After breakfast on your own, we get an early start and provide snacks, beverages, and water bottle refills along the way and at the end of each day’s hike, to tide you over until lunch (on your own) on Days 1 and 2.
 Day 3 ends with a celebration and lunch courtesy of Tillamook Coast.
-You’ll find plenty of options for places to dine, at a range of prices, during your stay in Cannon Beach and Manzanita.
+You’ll find plenty of options for places to dine, at a range of prices, during your stay on the Tillamook Coast.

 You get …

-- Shuttles back to your car at the end of each day’s walk, and in some cases to the start of the walk.
+- Shuttles back to your car at the end of each day’s walk, and in some cases to the start of the walk, via bus and excursion train, plus boat ferries across bay mouths.

 - Midway refreshment stops each day, with beverages, water bottle refill, and snacks.